-3.2 Characterisation of the longwave radiation
+b.
+Characterization of the longwave radiation

-Variations in incoming long-wave radiation (L{\downarrow}) are primarily correlated with near surface air temperature, sky view factor, water vapour and the existence of middle or low level clouds (Flerchinger et al. 2009, Wang et al. 2013).
+Variations in incoming longwave radiation (L{\downarrow}) are primarily correlated with near-surface air temperature, sky-view factor, water vapor, and the existence of mid- or low-level clouds (Flerchinger et al. 2009; Wang and Dickinson 2013).
 Thus, the annual variation of the observed L{\downarrow} in Shanghai is very similar to that of the air temperature.
-The lowest monthly mean L{\downarrow} was observed in December 2012 and January 2013 (284, 294 W m $^{-2}$), the two coldest months in the observation period.
-The highest monthly mean L{\downarrow} was observed in July and August (446, 444 W m $^{-2}$, respectively).
-At this site, the daily maxima of L{\downarrow} varied from 382 W m $^{-2}$ in winter to 509 W m $^{-2}$ in summer (Fig. 1).
-Diurnal patterns under clear sky conditions also are mostly governed by diurnal temperature variations.
+The lowest monthly mean L{\downarrow} was observed in December 2012 and January 2013 (284 and 294 W m-2), the two coldest months in the observation period.
+The highest monthly mean L{\downarrow} was observed in July and August (446 and 444 W m-2, respectively).
+At this site, the daily maxima of L{\downarrow} varied from 382 Wm^{-2} in winter to 509 Wm^{-2} in summer (Fig. 1).
+Diurnal patterns under clear-sky conditions also are mostly governed by diurnal temperature variations.

-In general, cloud cover enhances L{\downarrow} (Fig. 6).
-While the increase is smaller in spring (median diurnal: 2 - 19 W m-2) and summer (5 - 18 W m-2) than that in winter (6 - 56 W m-2) and autumn (49 - 71 W m-2).
+In general, cloud cover enhances L{\downarrow} (Fig. 6), while the increase is smaller in spring (median diurnal: 2-19 W m-2) and summer (5-18 W m-2) than in winter (6-56 W m-2) and autumn (49-71 W m-2).
 This variability is a response to the water content (Fig. 1f) and cloud cover of the atmosphere.
-The average increases under cloudy relative to clear conditions for the four seasons (winter, spring, summer, autumn) are about 30, 18, 15, 60 W m-2, with increases greater again for rainy conditions, except for summer (53, 50, 5, 88 W m-2 for the four seasons, respectively).
+The average increases under cloudy relative to clear conditions for the four seasons (winter, spring, summer, and autumn) are about 30, 18, 15, and 60 W m-2, with increases greater again for rainy conditions, except for summer (53, 50, 5, and 88 W m-2 for the four seasons, respectively).
 This effect of rainy days is undoubtedly due to the more extensive cloud cover.
-The reductions of L{\downarrow} under rainy conditions by about 1-21 W m-2 (diurnal median) from 10:00 LST to 21:00 LST in summer, may be caused by lower air temperatures on these days than under clear conditions.
-For example, June was cool with 18 rainy days and only 2 clear days, compared with the warmer and drier July and August (3, 8 rainy days; 4, 6 clear days, respectively).
+The reductions of L{\downarrow} under rainy conditions by about 1-21 W m-2 (diurnal median) from 1000 to 2100 LST in summer may be caused by lower air temperatures on these days than under clear conditions.
+For example, June was cool with 18 rainy days and only 2 clear days, as compared with the warmer and drier July and August (3 and 8 rainy days; 4 and 6 clear days, respectively).